 Alex

 Have I told you how much I love Chase Ultimate Rewards®?
 Well, if I haven’t, let me tell you.
 I love them soooooo soooo much!
-Sometimes almost more than dollars 😆.
-I kid, but I do really love them!
+Sometimes almost more than dollars. 😆 I kid, but I do really love them!
 But before I get into why I love them, let’s talk about what they are and how you can get them.

-My favorite way to use Chase Ultimate Rewards® is to transfer them to their partners.
-To transfer, you must have either the card_name, card_name, or card_name.
-I love being able to top off accounts, like my United Mileage Plus account, when I am short on points.
+My favorite way to use Chase Ultimate Rewards® is to transfer them to Chase’s airline and hotel partners.
+To transfer, you must have either the card_name, card_name, Ink Business Preferred® Credit Card, or card_name.
+I love being able to top off accounts, like my United MileagePlus account, when I am short on points.

 Their partnership with Hyatt is my very favorite.
-I can get a nice stay at a Hyatt in Hawaii for 30,000 points/night.
+I can get a nice stay at a Hyatt in Hawaii for 25,000 points/night.
 If I want to stay at a comparable Marriott hotel, I am looking at anywhere from 60,000-95,000 points/night.
 This is why I always transfer to Hyatt.
 My points go way further!

 Another HUGE reason I love Chase Ultimate Rewards® is that Chase allows you to pool your points together with another member of your household!
 Many reward programs don’t allow this, or if they do, they charge you or put a limit on the number of points you can transfer in a year.

-Ultimate Rewards cards all earn at different rates depending on where you are spending your money.
+Ultimate Rewards® cards all earn at different rates depending on where you are spending your money.
 I carry a few of these cards around at all times and use different ones depending on where I am spending.
 Placing my grocery pickup order? card_name.
-Getting Gas or paying my internet bill? card_name.
+Getting gas or paying my internet bill? card_name.
 Anything that doesn’t fall into one of the categories? card_name.

 Chase allows you to combine the points you earn from your spending across your cards.
-If I earn points with my Freedom Unlimited card, I can combine them with the points I earned on my Sapphire Preferred.
-The Sapphire Preferred, Reserve, and Ink Business Preferred are the only cards that allow you to transfer your points to airline and hotel partners and are worth more than 1 cent in the portal.
-By transferring your points earned into one of the premium cards, you now have given yourself many more options for using those points towards travel.
+If I earn points with my Freedom Unlimited®, I can combine them with the points I earned on my Sapphire Preferred.
+The Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, Chase Sapphire Reserve for Business℠, and Chase Ink Business Preferred® Credit Card are the only cards that allow you to transfer your points to airline and hotel partners and are worth more than one cent per point booking through Chase Travel℠.
+By transferring your points earned from any of the other Chase cards that usually only earn cash-back points to one of the premium cards, you now have given yourself many more options for using those points towards travel.

 Chase Ultimate Rewards® win in my book for the best transferable points currency out there.
-When I am not working on meeting the minimum spend on a new card, I am using some of these cards to earn all the Ultimate Rewards I can!
-If you do nothing else in the world of free travel with points, at least get yourself a couple of Ultimate Rewards earning cards.
+When I am not working on meeting the minimum spend on a new card, I am using some of these cards to earn all the Ultimate Rewards® I can!
+If you do nothing else in the world of free travel with points, at least get yourself a couple of Ultimate Rewards®-earning cards.

 Want to know more about these points?
-Get our FREE Ultimate Guide to Ultimate Rewards.
+Get our FREE Ultimate Guide to Ultimate Rewards®.

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.